dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 <ins>**GEOG 676 ePortfolio - The Industry Problem - Dylan Pouncy**</ins>

 **Project Overview:**
 The goal of lab 8 is to culminate the knowledge learned in GIS Programming throughout the semester and solve a pertinent industry related issue.
-There is an emphasis to demonstrate both knowledge of GIS aplications and creativity.
+There is an emphasis to demonstrate both knowledge of GIS applications and creativity.

 **The Industry Problem:**
 You are asked to build a software tool that builds a Master Well Database from numerous different databases.
 Often companies have several databases of where they think their wells are located.
 These could be from CAD, ArcGIS, Decision Space Geographics, Petrel, OpenWells, COMPASS, Drilling Info, HSI, State Regulatory, etc.
 All these might not agree on well location.